-I'm making fonts for fun!
+I made some fonts for fun!

 Who doesn't love FONTS?
 Quick story!
 I'll never forget when I was interning at Digital Kitchen and a senior designer explained to me, the totally-clueless-but-eager-to-learn intern, the difference between fonts and typefaces.
 It's like when your older sibling tells you why everyone giggles after you cluelessly say "69" or when Rob Schneider explains the "Three Seashells" to you in the Demolition Man universe.